Applying to an acceleration program is easy, but competitive. VentureSpur and similar programs receive hundreds of applications each year.

 We typically admit companies to the accelerator and make a seed investment in return for 10% of the company.

-We are looking for companies with at least two founders, and preferrably three, with some breadth of functional expertise.
+We are looking for companies with at least two founders, and preferably three, with some breadth of functional expertise.
 This is a flexible criteria, but the more diverse, talented, and motivated the team, the more likely we are to make an offer of admission.
 If you don’t have a full team yet, but know who you’d like to add, be sure to let us know.

 Once you’re accepted, we’re on your team, even before you arrive!
 We will start helping you to prepare your company, prepare legal documents, get to know mentors, and find resources to kick off your accelerator program right.

-Accepted teams will office daily out of one of our offices and will meet with accelerator staff, mentors, advisors and champions on a daily basis.
+Accepted teams will office daily out of one of our offices and will meet with accelerator staff, mentors, advisers and champions on a daily basis.
 This is an intensive, hands-on acceleration program that may have you sleeping in a cot beside your desk.
 This is your one chance to take advantage of all of these people and resources focused on your company.
 Take advantage of every minute!

 During the 3 month program, we’ll have weekly seminars and workshops with experts in specific critical areas for your startup, we’ll have mentoring sessions, industry champion sessions and pitch polishing and practice sessions.
 We will be introducing your startup to people who can help it to develop, flourish and grow.